TurboGears/tg2docs/docs/turbogears/restdispatch.rst

 Before we add our record to the database, it is probably a good idea to validate the data so we can prompt the user if there are mistakes.
 RestController uses the same machinery that TGControllers use for validation.
-We use FormEncode's validators to test that our fields are not empty, and that the release_date has correct formatting:
+We use TurboGears' built-in validators to test that our fields are not empty, and that the release_date has correct formatting:

 .. code-block:: python